transmedia-puzzles/transmedia-puzzles.github.io/lists.md

 - States by date of foundation
 - State capitals
 - Countries (alphabetically)
+- 26 highest ranked universities by QS World University Rankings
 - The World’s Billionaires 2018 – Forbes
+- Majors at UChicago by number of students
+- Books in the Catholic New Testament
+- Fraternities at the University of Missouri by establishment date
 - Baseball teams by date founded

 ### Group 3